stonepros/stone/doc/dev/developer_guide/essentials.rst

 .. _registration: http://tracker.ceph.com/account/register

-To report a bug or propose a new feature, `jump to the Ceph project`_ and click on `New issue`_.
+To report a bug or propose a new feature, `jump to the Stone project`_ and click on `New issue`_.

-.. _`jump to the Ceph project`: http://tracker.ceph.com/projects/ceph
+.. _`jump to the Stone project`: http://tracker.ceph.com/projects/ceph
 .. _`New issue`: http://tracker.ceph.com/projects/ceph/issues/new

 .. _mailing-list: